Traumatic Dental Injuries

 Injuries in Children

-Chipped primary (baby) teeth can be esthetically restored.
+Chipped primary (baby) teeth can be aesthetically restored.
 Dislodged primary teeth can, in rare cases, be repositioned.
 However, primary teeth that have been knocked out typically should not be replanted.
 This is because the replantation of a knocked-out primary tooth may cause further and permanent damage to the underlying permanent tooth that is growing inside the bone.

 Children’s permanent teeth that are not fully developed at the time of the injury need special attention and careful follow up, but not all of them will need root canal treatment.
 In an immature permanent tooth, the blood supply to the tooth and the presence of stem cells in the region may enable your dentist or endodontist to stimulate continued root growth.